 A request may be made for a child to be admitted outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
 In addition, the parents of a summer born child, i.e. a child born between 1st April and 31st August, may request that the child be admitted out of their normal age group, to reception rather than year 1.

-Any such request should be made in writing to the Chair of Governors, c/o St George's Catholic School at the same time as the admission application is made.
+Any such request should be made in writing to the school office (see above email and postal addresses) at the same time as the admission application is made on the Local Authority Common Application Form (for the child's chronological year group).
 The governing body will make its decision about the request based on the circumstances of each case and in the best interests of the child.
-In addition to taking into account the views of the head teacher, including the head teacher's statutory responsibility for the internal organisation, management and control of the school, the governing body will take into account the views of the parents and of appropriate medical and education professionals, as appropriate.
+In addition to considering the views of the head teacher, including the head teacher's statutory responsibility for the internal organisation, management and control of the school, the governing body will consider the views of the parents and of appropriate medical and education professionals, as appropriate.